-Basal area NCI growth - diam with auto height
+Basal area NCI growth

 This behavior uses the effects of neighbor competitiveness to influence growth rates ("NCI" stands for neighborhood competition index).
 In this case, the NCI is based on the basal area of neighboring trees.
 A tree's maximum potential growth rate is reduced due to competitiveness and several other possible factors.